cmdcolin/oddgenes/README.md

 ### Self-splicing RNA

-Note that group 1 itself is a "self splicing" function of RNA not requiring external spliceosome https://en.wikipedia.org/wiki/Group_I_catalytic_intron
+The Group 1 intron type mentioned above is a "self splicing" function of RNA not requiring external spliceosome https://en.wikipedia.org/wiki/Group_I_catalytic_intron

-Group 2 and group 3 with different mechanisms also exist
+Group 2 and group 3 with similar but different mechanisms also exist

 ## Wormbase